Letter notes: On Franklin expedition letter book "May We Be Spared to Meet on Earth"

 Captain Francis Rawdon Moira Crozier (b.
 1796) Crozier was born in Banbridge, County Down.
 His Presbyterian family moved from the Scottish Borders to Ireland in the 17th c.
 Crozier's father was a solicitor.
 Francis was known as Frank to his closest friends and family.
 One of at least thirteen children, he was named after Francis Rawdon, Earl of Moira.
 Crozier joined his first ship, HMS Hamadryad, Capt.
 Thomas Staines, as Volunteer in June 1810.
 Under Staines he took part in the war against the US and sailed as far as the South Pacific while still a teenager.
 Crozier continued his career as Midshipman in the Atlantic and domestic waters.

-In 1821 he joined William Edward Parry's second North-West Passage attempt and for the first time ventured to the Arctic regions.
+In 1821 he joined William Edward Parry's second North-West Passage attempt and for the first time ventured into the Arctic regions.
 Crozier and James Clark Ross were both midshipmen on Parry's HMS Fury and became lifelong friends.
 They returned for the third attempt in 1824, Crozier on HMS Hecla, Ross on HMS Fury, but the expedition was cut short when the Fury was lost at the start of the second season.
 Crozier also joined Parry and Ross' North Pole try via Spitsbergen in 1827, as a Lieutenant, but didn't participate in the trek itself.

 After another stint in the European waters Crozier returned to the Arctic in 1836, on a whaler rescue mission masterminded by Ross.
-In 1839 Ross and Crozier set out for a four-year Antarctic exploration tour.
+In 1839 Ross and Crozier set out on a four-year Antarctic exploration tour.
 Now a Commander, Crozier captained HMS Terror, accompanying Ross' HMS Erebus.
 The Terror was a converted bomb, outfitted for but not used during the 1836 operation – instead, the ship was commissioned for an Arctic voyage under George Back.
 The Ross-Crozier expedition made scientific observations along its route, with a special focus on magnetism.
-They also collected specimens, and charted previously unknown features of Antarctica.
+They also collected specimens and charted previously unknown features of Antarctica.
 During the overwintering in Hobart, Tasmania, the captains met John Franklin and his family.
 Crozier fell in love with Franklin's niece Sophia Cracroft there, but the feeling was not reciprocated.

 Crozier achieved the rank of post-Captain in 1841.
 He was elected a Fellow of the Royal Astronomical Society in 1827, for his work in astronomy and magnetism during the Parry voyages, and a Fellow of the Royal Society in 1843.

 In 1844, as Ross retired to a family life and his own affairs were not advancing, Crozier spent several months travelling through France and Italy.
 He conducted all his preliminary 1845 North-West Passage expedition correspondence from Florence and didn't return to London until he was officially confirmed as Franklin's second.
 Crozier was given his old ship, HMS Terror, but not the usual responsibilities.
 After Franklin's death at Qikiqtaq on Jun 11 1847 Crozier took over as the expedition commander.
 He survived at least until Apr 25 1848 when the Victory Point note was deposited.
-Crozier's later fate is still unknown.
+Crozier's later fate is still not known.